 - NSU Tahlequah/Muskogee students can access ILL at http://illiad.nsuok.edu/illiad/OKN/logon.html.

 - NSUBA students should go to http://illiad.nsuok.edu/illiad/N@U/logon.html.

 Develop searches by selecting relevant keywords (e.g. vancomycin, antibiotics, antibiotic resistance, MRSA, Staphlococcus aureus, etc.) and search them in combination in the appropriate fields (abstract, full-text) using Boolean operators.

 Remember the two most important Boolean search operators, AND and OR.
 If your searches are retrieving too many hits, try narrowing your search with AND (e.g. S. aureus AND antibiotic resistance).
 If you're getting too few, try OR (e.g. S. aureus OR C. difficile).

 Remember to employ truncation of your search terms when appropriate, (e.g. preda* for predator, predators, predation, predatory, etc.).
-Some databasses auto-truncate your search terms, but don't count on it.
+Some databases auto-truncate your search terms, but don't count on it.

 Don't forget print resources!
 Being able to access e-journals and other electronic resources is convenient, but some of the best resources are in print in the reference section or elsewhere in the library.
 You can use the library's catalog to find these resources.

 It is not uncommon for research papers to refer to 30 or more other works.
-Managing lists of citations is made much easier by citation/reference mangagement software like RefWorks and EndNote.
-If you do not have access to this software, consider:
+Managing lists of citations is made much easier by citation/reference management software like RefWorks and EndNote.
+NSU students and faculty now have access to RefWorks, but you may also consider: